 Next time you’re at an organic grocery store or farmer’s market, ask if they have any items that are going bad.
 They’re usually very generous about donating fruits and vegetables that would otherwise land in the compost heap.

 Save the seeds from these to grow them in your own garden, or swap them with friends.
-Just keep tabs of which varieties you’ve gotten hold of, and keep them separate.
+Just keep notes about which varieties you’ve gotten hold of, and keep them separate.
 That way you have a solid idea of what you’ve grown, and you can keep tabs on what flourishes in your space, and what fails.

 2. Seed Libraries